denten-books/plain-text/main.md

 [^ln1-mishima]: See @mishima_novel_2004.

+![Liquid crystal in phase transition between polarizers.
+Schlieren texture charactheristic nematic phase to the left, and circular focal conic domains in the smectic phase to the right.
+Image licensed under CC-BY-SA 3.0, @polimerek_smectic_2004](images/liquid.jpg)

 Traditional film projectors advance from one frame to the next at a rate of 24 times each second to match the rate at which the film is captured by traditional film cameras.
 The projector's light flickers two to three times per